Django Beefree SDK Demo

 • Securely fetch and return the Beefree SDK token from loginV2.

-• Provide endpoints and persistence for your app’s data (if needed).
+• Provide endpoints and persistence for the app's data (if needed).
 The browser then loads the SDK and opens the editor with the server‑provided token.

 File map